intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 ```

 ### Adding to EdgeX
-1. Download the latest EdgeX Edinburgh docker-compose file [here](https://raw.githubusercontent.com/edgexfoundry/developer-scripts/master/releases/edinburgh/compose-files/docker-compose-edinburgh-1.0.1.yml) and save this as docker-compose.yml in your local directory.
-This file contains everything you need to deploy EdgeX with docker.
+---
+    Note: If the EdgeX services are up and running, stop the services with the following command:

+    docker-compose down

+---
+1. To use this service with Docker go to the directory with the EdgeX `docker-compose.yml` file you downloaded in the [prerequisites section](#prerequisites).
-2. To use this service with Docker you add it to the DEVICE SERVICES section of the EdgeX `docker-compose.yml` and give it network access to the EdgeX services and the MQTT broker.
-If the EdgeX services are reachable on a network named `edgex-network` (this is the default name in the EdgeX Edinburgh docker-compose.yml) and the MQTT broker is reachable via `172.17.0.1`, add this section to the `docker-compose.yml`:
+2. Add the following code snippet to the DEVICE SERVICES section of the EdgeX `docker-compose.yml`.
+This snippet also gives it network access to the EdgeX services and the MQTT broker.
+If the EdgeX services are reachable on a network named `edgex-network` (this is the default name in the EdgeX Edinburgh docker-compose.yml) and the MQTT broker is reachable via `172.17.0.1`.

+Section to add to the `docker-compose.yml`:

 ```yaml
   mqtt-device-service: